abeggchr/ui-testing-travel-guide/slides/transscript.md

 * CI support - Must have

-You can think about every needed feature of the tool in format of Problem, Solution, Advantages, Drawbacks Let's elaborate one of the features that we want to have with our tool (Test case recording).
+You can think about every needed feature of the tool in format of Problem, Solution, Advantages, Drawbacks.
+Let's elaborate one of the features that we want to have within our tool.

 #### Feature: Test case recording